rjmfernandes/data-stream-quality/README.md

 This is an important point to remember: *If you want to be able to validate what you do, do it in a way that allows the validation after.*

-Here we list those changes considering their relevance also from the point of view of building streaming jobs in Flink SQL that avoid loosing the history/time factor.
+Here we list those changes considering their relevance.
+Also from the point of view of reference of building streaming jobs in Flink SQL that allows us to keep data events history and later validation.

 ## Order_Customer Table